axettone/darkroom/README.md

 If STOP_INCREMENTS is 6, the increments will be 11.2, 12.6, 14.1 and so on.
 If the timer is set to 14.1 and STOP_INCREMENTS is 6, you'll go in reverse: 12.6, 11.2, 10 and so on.

+### FOOTSWITCH
+If you buy a HID USB footswitch, you can set the FOOTSWITCH_KEY to use it as an alias of Enter button.
+E.g. my footswitch works as "b" key out of the box, so I can set FOOTSWITCH_KEY=b and when I press the footswitch the timer starts.

 ## Configuration

 It is possible to customize a few things with environment variables